A Survey of Decision-Theoretic Approaches for Robotic Environmental Monitoring: Localizing

 \subsection{Hotspot identification}

-Finding hotspots from the field requires efficient exploration and sampling strategies. \cite{low2008adaptive} propose an adaptive exploration strategy for a team of robots to localize hotspots and learn map phenomena simultaneously. \cite{garcia2012online} research spatially distributed sample collection from hotspots based on the online calculation of sample utility where science preferences or evolving knowledge about the feature can also be incorporated.
+Finding hotspots from the field requires efficient exploration and sampling strategies. \citet{low2008adaptive} propose an adaptive exploration strategy for a team of robots to simultaneously localize hotspots and learn map phenomena. \citet{garcia2012online} focus on spatially distributed sample collection from hotspots, involving the online calculation of sample utility.
+This approach can incorporate science preferences and evolving knowledge about the feature.

 Radio signal mapping is one of the prime applications in environmental monitoring.
 Online radio signal mapping is crucial for wireless communication to model radio signal propagation.
-Its primary objective is to localize the signal source in an unknown environment. \cite{fink2010online} propose to map received radio signal strength in the Gaussian process using a team of mobile robots and propose exploration (based on the gradient of the predictive variance) and exploitation (based on the maximum likelihood estimation) as the control law. \cite{atanasov2015distributed} design distributed algorithms for a team of robots to localize the source of a noisy signal.
-They particularly consider two scenarios with an available signal model and a model-free one. \cite{al2018gradient} develop a distributed source-seeking strategy for robotic swarms that does not require gradient estimation and measurement sharing among robots.
+Its primary objective is to localize the signal source in an unknown environment. \citet{fink2010online} suggest mapping received radio signal strength in a Gaussian process using a team of mobile robots.
+They propose an exploration strategy based on the gradient of the predictive variance and an exploitation strategy based on maximum likelihood estimation. \citet{atanasov2015distributed} design distributed algorithms for a team of robots to localize the source of a noisy signal.
+They particularly consider two scenarios: one with an available signal model and another one that is model-free. \citet{al2018gradient} develop a distributed source-seeking strategy for robotic swarms without requiring gradient estimation or sharing measurement among robots.

-Previous work has researched detecting and localizing a leak, essentially hotspot identification. \cite{bennetts2013towards} work on methane leak detection.
-Their algorithm generates 3D concentration maps from depth measurements and integral concentration to localize a leak.
+Previous work has researched detecting and localizing a leak, similar to hotspot identification. \citet{bennetts2013towards} focus on methane leak detection.
+Their algorithm generates 3D concentration maps using depth measurements and integral concentration to pinpoint the location of a leak.